trussworks/react-uswds/docs/releasing/releasing.md

    unzip artifact.zip
    ```

-   - If, instead of the terminal, you wish to instead use Archive Utility to unzip `arifact.zip` be aware that Archive Utility defaults to recursively unzipping files, including the `.tgz` itself `.tgz` file when unzipping the `artifact.zip`.
+   - If, instead of the terminal, you wish to use Archive Utility to unzip `arifact.zip` be aware that Archive Utility defaults to recursively unzipping files, including the `.tgz` itself `.tgz` file when unzipping the `artifact.zip`.
 You will first need to disable the "Keep expanding if possible" setting in your Archive Utility preferences.

 6. [Publish](https://docs.npmjs.com/cli/v11/commands/npm-publish) the tarball (`trussworks-react-uswds-v<major.minor.incremental>.tgz`) to npm by running the following command and following the prompts in your terminal.